Thiomargarita namibiensis: Metabolism

 Thiomargarita namibiensis is chemolithotrophic and is capable of using nitrate as the terminal electron acceptor in the electron transport chain.
 Chemo refers to the way the microbe obtains its energy, which is done by using oxidation-reduction reactions of compounds.
 Litho defines an organism's way of getting energy, which is done by using inorganic molecules as a source of electrons.
 This would be useful in an environment deficient in nutrients, such as soil or in an area with lots of sulfur.
 The final part of this metabolism characterization is how the bacterium obtains carbon, which in this case is done so in an autotrophic way.
 This means the organism uses carbon dioxide (CO_{2}) from its environment as a carbon source and then synthesizes organic compounds from it.
 Thiomargarita namibiensis uses what is known as the reverse or reductive TCA cycle to convert CO_{2} into usable energy.
-This adaptation shows how the bacterium has learned to survive in specific environments where usual metabolic pathways might not work well enough.
+This adaptation shows how the bacterium has evolved to survive in specific environments where usual metabolic pathways might not work well enough.
 There is still much unknown about the metabolism and phylogeny of the sulfur bacteria.

 The bacterium is facultatively anaerobic rather than obligately anaerobic, and thus capable of respiring with oxygen if it is plentiful and without oxygen when it is minimal or absent.
 While not much is known about the exact metabolism the bacterium performs, it is known to exist in environments of high sulfur and little to no oxygen present.
 This bacterium often uses anaerobic respiration due to its environment not supplying ample oxygen.

 Sulfur oxidation is the main energy source for Thiomargarita namibiensis.
 Sulfide is the electron donor for this bacterium.
 T. namibiensis will oxidize hydrogen sulfide (H_{2}S) into elemental sulfur (S).
 This is deposited as granules in its periplasm.
 Nitrate is the electron acceptor in this oxidation-reduction reaction.
 Large amounts of nitrogen must be stored as a terminal electron acceptor in the electron transport chain.
 The large vacuole mainly stores nitrate for sulfur oxidation.
 Because of this and the organism's size, large amounts of sulfur are required which are stored as cyclooctasulfur.
 Both sulfide and nitrate are essential to the function of energy production in this bacterium.